Middle & High School: Workshops and Presentations

-Project LETS, Inc. has found incredible success integrating clasrooms by using our youth-teaching-youth model of education.
+Project LETS, Inc. has found wonderful success integrating clasrooms by using our youth-teaching-youth model of education.
 We educate + train young adults with lived experience to provide accurate information, accessible resources, and their own stories to middle/high school students.
 In a survey released by The JED Foundation in October 2015, 60% of students wished they had received more help with emotional preparation for college.
 Those 60% of students were more likely than their peers to:

 - Have a lower GPA